 I learn and grow everyday in my role as loving and imperfect mother of two school-aged humans.

-My qualifications include a Master of Science in Social Work from London South Bank University in the UK; training in Emotion Focused Family Therapy from the York University EFT Clinic; a certificate in the Therapeutic and Educational Application of the Arts from the Institute for Arts in Therapy and Education in London in the UK and a certificate in Play Therapy from the Canadian Association of Play Therapy.
+My qualifications include a Master of Science in Social Work from London South Bank University in the UK; training in Emotion Focused Therapy and Emotion Focused Family Therapy from the York University EFT Clinic; a certificate in the Therapeutic and Educational Application of the Arts from the Institute for Arts in Therapy and Education in London in the UK and a certificate in Play Therapy from the Canadian Association of Play Therapy.

 I am a Registered Social Worker with the Ontario College of Social Workers and Social Service Workers.